Special Programs at Renton Park

 Resource Room (STEPS) provides assistance to students with learning disabilities in one or more of specific skill areas (reading, written language, behavior and/or math).
 Once a student is identified, an Individualized Education Plan (IEP) is designed to meet needs in academic and/or behavioral areas in which the student qualifies.
 Students are assessed yearly to measure their success in meeting IEP goals and objectives.

 Our School Nurse is in the building about twice a week.
 She is responsible for maintaining accurate health and immunization records on all children, counseling with parents of children with health needs, conditions, yearly vision and hearing screenings and caring for the needs of the children in the clinic.
-If you have any questions, call Jane Marie Brown at (425) 204-2952.
+If you have any questions, please call (425) 204-2952.

 School Psychologist services are provided by a certified school psychologist.
 The school psychologist serves as part of the Evaluation Team.
 Once students have been referred to the team, the school psychologist may screen and test students, as well as assist in developing individualized academic and behavior plans.
-If you have any questions, call Denise Marrese at (425) 204-2962.
+If you have any questions, please call (425) 204-2962.

 Speech and Language Pathologist

 Speech and Language Pathologist works to identify children with speech, hearing, and communications (language) problems.
 Per qualification standards, this teacher sees students each week to reduce or eliminate their communication challenges.
-If you have any questions, please call Bailey Hudson at (425) 204-2963.
+If you have any questions, please call (425) 204-2963.